 Thus, the size and position of the coastal signal depend on both friction and the shape of the boundary topography.
-This conclusion is consistent with [24], who found that the northward drop in U.S. Atlantic coastal sea level was much smaller and further south than the interior ocean signal, as the above discussion would suggest.
+This conclusion is consistent with Higginson et al. (2015), who found that the northward drop in U.S. Atlantic coastal sea level was much smaller and further south than the interior ocean signal, as the above discussion would suggest.
 They also found that different ocean models disagreed as to the extent of this southward deflection, with some showing much more of a step near Cape Hatteras than would be suggested by the observations, which show almost all the step in south Florida.
 This is suggestive of the kind of sensitivity to details of topography and friction that the linear barotropic model indicates should be expected.

-Further analytical work on the linear barotropic model [64] has shown that certain features are robust.
-The western boundary coastal signal can always be computed as a weighted integral of the open ocean signal from poleward of the point in question just as in the vertical sidewall case as expressed in equation (16), but the weightings of the interior and poleward sea level signals become different from those in (16).
-The weighted integral can also still be interpreted as a series of damped boundary modes which propagate information toward the equator.
-The idea that the interior signal is carried equatorward by CTWs while being leaked across the slope by bottom friction [34,36], is therefore a useful interpretation of the dynamics.
+Further analytical work on the linear barotropic model (Wise et al. 2019) has shown that certain features are robust.
+The western boundary coastal signal can always be computed as a weighted integral of the open-ocean signal from poleward of the point in question just as in the vertical sidewall case as expressed in Eq.
+(16), but the weightings of the interior and poleward sea-level signals become different from those in (16).
+The weighted integral can also still be interpreted as a series of damped boundary modes which propagate information towards the equator.
+The idea that the interior signal is carried equatorward by CTWs while being leaked across the slope by bottom friction (Huthnance 1987, 2004) is therefore a useful interpretation of the dynamics.

-Nonetheless, the linear barotropic model does show that signals generated in the interior are "advected" to the west at the long Rossby wave speed, and then along gh/f countours along the boundary at a speed which can be considered to be the relevant CTW speed, while being "diffused" by bottom friction.
+Nonetheless, the linear barotropic model does show that signals generated in the interior are "advected" to the west at the long Rossby-wave speed, and then along ghlf countours along the boundary at a speed which can be considered to be the relevant CTW speed, while being "diffused" by bottom friction.

-3.5 Considerations of nonlinearity.
+3.5 Considerations of Nonlinearity

-The model considered above remains highly simplified, being linear and with only rudimentary stratification (although barotropic, the open ocean part of this model can also be thought of as a model with a single active layer above a passive abyss) There are hints that nonlinear effects may produce a richer array of behaviours on western boundaries, including the formation of fronts in boundary pressure, and hence in sea level.
+The model considered above remains highly simplified, being linear and with only rudimentary stratification (although barotropic, the open-ocean part of this model can also be thought of as a model with a single active layer above a passive abyss) There are hints that nonlinear effects may produce a richer array of behaviours on western boundaries, including the formation of fronts in boundary pressure, and hence in sea level.
 The essential mechanism is the overwhelming of CTW propagation by the flow itself, leading to a reversal of the characteristic velocity along part of the boundary (such reversals of characteristic velocity also lie at the heart of longstanding questions of the extent to which western boundary currents can be considered to be passive in ocean thermocline theory).
 The flow must oppose the wave propagation to achieve this reversal, implying that the reversal is in the subtropical gyre region (the Gulf Stream in the North Atlantic).
 In a vertical sidewall case, the relevant waves are Kelvin waves which, at least for high enough modes, can certainly be halted by realistic boundary currents.
-Loss of balance (generation of smallscale gravity waves which remove energy from the "balanced" part of the flow which can be determined from the potential vorticity equation) is found to occur at the point of convergence of opposing characteristic velocities at the boundary, leading to formation of fronts there [15] [14].
-This mechanism was sketched out (in a case with sloping topography modelled on the Gulf Stream geometry) by Stern [58], and has gained qualitative support from model sensitivity studies [57], in which CTW speeds are compared with current speeds to suggest the plausibility of this mechanism as an explanation of Gulf Stream separation.
+Loss of balance (generation of small-scale gravity waves which remove energy from the "balanced" part of the flow which can be determined from the potential vorticity equation) is found to occur at the point of convergence of opposing characteristic velocities at the boundary, leading to formation of fronts there (Dewar and Hogg 2010; Deremble et al. 2017).
+This mechanism was sketched out (in a case with sloping topography modelled on the Gulf Stream geometry) by Stern (1998) and has gained qualitative support from model sensitivity studies (Schoonover et al. 2017), in which CTW speeds are compared with current speeds to suggest the plausibility of this mechanism as an explanation of Gulf Stream separation.